 This shows the percentage of these complaints we have resolved within the timescales laid down in our complaints handling procedure.
+We responded to 88 complaints within these timescales.

 It is important to us that you know what to expect when you complain and we respond within the timescales as detailed in our complaints handling procedure.